iiduka-researches/202104-sufficient/README.md

-# An implementation of the Sufficient Descent Riemannian conjugate gradient methods
+# An implementation of the sufficient descent Riemannian conjugate gradient methods

 This repository provides a solver of [pymanopt](https://github.com/pymanopt/pymanopt), which is an implementation of the sufficient descent Riemannian conjugate gradient methods.